 No one wants to work on a stinker, so it might be time to become more self-aware and break the behaviors that are leading to product suckage.

 The biggest obstacle you have to overcome is yourself.
 You may fear any one or combination of the following: what people think about your ideas, that you will not be able to deliver what you promised, that your product or career will not turn out as you want it to, or that you will get fired.
 The reality is that most people are too concerned thinking about (and fearing) themselves to be worried about you.
 Step back, take a breath, and start thinking.
-You probably already know what’s wrong with the product and what will make it great.
-Set a clear vision, present a rational roadmap that’s on strategy, and write down what you and the team need to do to win.
+You probably already know what is wrong with the product and what will make it great.
+Set a clear vision, present a rational roadmap that is on strategy, and write down what you and the team need to do to win.
 Leaders look past fear.

-Don’t use the product
+Do not use the product

 Focus on features

 There is a time and place to talk about what your product does, but you should do it after you explain why it matters.
 Focus on the “why” before you launch into the “whats.”
 This is true when speaking both internally and externally.
-Remember, Goal First.
+Remember, goal first.
 Your engineering team has a good chance of delivering greatness if they understand why a customer wants a feature.
 Stop yourself from living in the details of features.
 The greatest products are the synthesis of brilliant customer understanding and engineering prowess.
 Does your customer really care that your software now has a new and improved reporting engine?
 Yes, but the reason why is what matters.
-She can now complete her status reports in five minutes rather than taking thirty.
+She can now complete her status reports in five minutes rather than taking 30.
 Sell the “why” and better “whats” will follow.

 Manage perceptions rather than the business